Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Evening education speaker group

-Our evening group meets in person every other month and features a guest speaker as well as peer sharing.
+Our hybrid evening group meets in person and on Zoom every other month.
+It features a guest speaker and peer sharing.

 Time: 7 p.m.